Unity-Technologies/ml-agents/docs/Training-ML-Agents.md

 under the assigned run-id — in the cats example, the path to the model would be `models/cob_1/CatsOnBicycles_cob_1.bytes`.

+On Mac and Linux platform, you can press Ctrl+c to terminate your training early, the model will be saved as if you set your max_steps to the current step.
+(**Note:** There is a known bug on Windows that causes the saving of the model to fail when you early terminate the training, it's recommended to wait until Step has reached the max_steps parameter you set in trainer_config.yaml.)
 While this example used the default training hyperparameters, you can edit the [training_config.yaml file](#training-config-file) with a text editor to set different values.